CDT mile 2433.3, miles hiked 25.2

 When I got up I listened to see if it was still raining, nope.
 I crawled out and went to retrieve my food bag.
 I sat in my tent making hot water and packing up, man this routine will soon end and I’ll be able to walk down to my kitchen and get a hot cup of coffee from the coffee pot.
 One thing you learn to cherish from hiking is the convenience of hot water, out here something as simple as hot water is a chore in itself.

-We started hiking at first light, after the grizzly last night neither of us were too excited to walk through the woods while it was dark.
+We started hiking at first light, after the grizzly last night neither of us was too excited to walk through the woods while it was dark.
 We made plenty of noise as we descended the trail into the Dearborn River valley.
 The valley was a deep forest, we made quick time to the river and along its shores.
 We had to go 33 miles to make benchmark ranch for our resupply so we made sure to stay on track.

-We had one climb up over straight creek pass.
+We had one climb up over Straight Creek Pass.
 The sun was out and it was a hot and humid day.
 My feet have been killing me the past few days.
 I bought new shoes and insoles in Helena but the insoles I bought were not super feet and suck!
 I have tons of pain so we have to stop every few miles to give them a rest.

-We chatted in the way about hiking, and life afterward.
-Tatu Jo was telling me the story of the last time he came here.
+We chatted in the way about hiking and life afterward.
+Tatu-Jo was telling me the story of the last time he came here.
 His hiking partner arrived and their box was not at benchmark.
 Most likely because another hiker had taken it, bad karma but there are some hikers out there that are not the most organized or honest characters.
 We talked about the remote ranch we were headed to and wondered if there would be a hiker box we could eat extra food from.

 We went to where they keep the hiker boxes on the front porch in a bear box and started looking for our packages.
-Tatu Jo found his quickly and I looked hi and low, no box.
+Tatu-Jo found his quickly and I looked high and low, no box.
 I ran after the owner and told him about my missing box, he came over and looked too but my box was nowhere to be found.
 He remembered my name but didn’t have his log book with him, I sent Suzy a note and she confirmed speaking with them a week ago and that my box was at the ranch.
 So that only means one thing, some other hiker went ahead and stole my box of food.

 Now there is many things I can forgive but stealing someone’s food in this remote of a spot is not one of them.
 I hope whoever stole it got food poison and had a bear nearly eat them in camp.
 Needless to say it really crapped me out the nearest place for resupply is 30 miles down a gravel road and going there would cost me a day of time.